dasch-swiss/fileidentification-galaxy/README.md

   - **Review generated policies:**

       Edit `path/to/directory_policies.json` to customize conversion rules.
-Optional test the outcome of the edited
-      policies:
+      Optionally, test the outcome of the edited policies:

       `fidr path/to/directory -t`